Electric vehicles are getting cheaper and cheaper, with new contenders constantly coming out to take the ‘cheapest electric car’ crown.

 What is the range of Australia’s cheapest electric car?

-The cheapest electric car, the MG ZS EV, is capable of up to about 263km (WLTP) before it’ll need a recharge.
+The cheapest electric car in Australia, the BYD Dolphin, is capable of up to about 340km (WLTP) before it needs a recharge.

 What is the cheapest Tesla in Australia?